brydzu/awesome-angular-components/readme.md

 *Show a little dialog next to an element*

- - [angular-confirmation-popover](https://github.com/mattlewis92/angular-bootstrap-confirm) - Displays a bootstrap confirmation popover (with no jQuery or bootstrap JS!).
+ - [angular-confirmation-popover](https://github.com/mattlewis92/angular-confirmation-popover) - An angular 2.0+ bootstrap confirmation popover.

 ###### Menu